 The Annual Meeting of Stockholders of SPX Corporation will be held at 8:00 a.m.
-(Eastern Time) on Friday, May 4, 2007 at our corporate headquarters, 13515 Ballantyne Corporate Place, Charlotte, North Carolina 28277, for the following purposes:
+(Eastern Time) on Thursday, May 1, 2008 at our corporate headquarters, 13515 Ballantyne Corporate Place, Charlotte, North Carolina 28277, for the following purposes:

-- 1. To elect two directors to the Board of Directors. - 2.
-To ratify the appointment of Deloitte & Touche LLP as our independent public accountants in 2007. - 3.
-To address such other business as may properly come before the meeting.
+- To elect three directors to the Board of Directors - 2. - To ratify the appointment of Deloitte & Touche LLP as our independent public accountants for 2008.
+To address such other business as may properly come before the meeting or any adjournment thereof.

-Only holders of Common Stock of SPX Corporation of record at the close of business on March 16, 2007 will be entitled to vote at the meeting or any adjournment thereof.
+Only holders of Common Stock of SPX Corporation of record at the close of business on March 14, 2008 will be entitled to vote at the meeting or any adjournment thereof.

 To be sure that your vote is counted, we urge you to vote by telephone or by Internet.
 By giving your proxy, you do not affect your right to vote in person if you attend the meeting.
-Your prompt vote will aid the company in reducing the expense of additional proxy solicitation.
+Your prompt vote will aid the company in reducing the expense of additional proxy solicitation

-For stockholders with common shares held in the company's KSOP Trust: It is important to remember that your specific voting directions to the Trustee are strictly confidential and may not be divulged by the Trustee to anyone, including the company or any director, officer, employee or agent of the company.
-The Trustee will vote the shares being held by the Trust and not yet allocated to participants' accounts in the same manner and proportion as the shares for which the Trustee has received timely voting instructions.
-Shares in participants' accounts for which no timely voting instructions are received by the Trustee will be voted in the same manner.
+For stockholders with common shares held in the company's ections to the Trustee are KSOP Trust: It is important strictly confidential and may not be divulged by the Trustee to anyone, including the company or any director, officer, employee or agent of the company.
+The Trustee will vote the shares being held by the Trust and not yet allocated to participants' proportion as the shares for which the Trustee has received timely voting instructions.
+Shares in participants' ructions are received by the Trustee will be voted in the same manner.